jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 #### Diagram

-As discussed in the article *Return Values*, Encircle does not limit the amount of output objects.
+As discussed in the article *Return Values*, Encircle might not limit the amount of output objects.
 Any object readable from the outside, may be an output object.

 ![](images/2.%20Imported%20Parameter%20Concepts.026.png)